markioan/RNNTextAnalytics/README.md

        - *preprocessing.py* module, which contains all the functions that are used from the notebooks for the required data formation and processing.

-       - *models.py* module, which contains the code for the MLPs models generation.
+       - *models.py* module, which contains the code for the RNNs models generation.
 The implementation is relevant to the *Talos* documentation in order to complete a successful parameter tuning for each model.

-       - *metrics.py* module, which contains the code for the MLP models compilation metrics as *f1* , *accuracy*. etc
+       - *metrics.py* module, which contains the code for the RNNs models compilation metrics as *f1* , *accuracy*. etc

        - *visualization.py* module, which contains reusable code for the models performance visualization.